Expertium/expertium.github.io/Avoid_Pattern_Matching.md

 Unrelated to the note types above, but there is a nice note type for memorizing keyboard shortcuts: [https://github.com/Jayy001/AnkiKeys](https://github.com/Jayy001/AnkiKeys)

-Unfortunately, that one als orequires an add-on.
+Unfortunately, this one requires an add-on.

 ---